Our products

 A Phase 1 clinical trial with AUTO6 was sponsored and conducted by Cancer Research UK, or CRUK, and data demonstrated initial anti-tumor activity in this solid tumor indication.

-Autolus is developing AUTO6NG, a next generation programmed T cell product candidate which is in pre-clinical development.
-AUTO6NG builds on preliminary proof of concept data from AUTO6.
-AUTO6NG incorporates additional cell programming modules to overcome immune suppressive defense mechanisms in the tumor microenvironment, in addition to endowing the CAR T cells with extended persistence capacity.
-In collaboration with UCL, the Company is planning on initiating a clinical trial of AUTO6NG in 2023.
+AUTO6NG builds on preliminary proof of concept data from AUTO6 which incorporates additional cell programming modules to overcome immune suppressive defense mechanisms in the tumor microenvironment, in addition to endowing the CAR T cells with extended persistence capacity.
+A Phase 1 clinical study is being undertaken, in collaboration with UCL, in children with r/r neuroblastoma.
+The MAGNETO Phase 1 clinical trial of AUTO6NG in r/r neuroblastoma was initiated in December 2023.

 AUTO8 is our next-generation product candidate for multiple myeloma which comprises two independent CARs for the multiple myeloma targets, BCMA and CD19.
 We have developed an optimized BCMA CAR which is designed for improved killing of target cell that express BCMA at low levels.
 This has been combined with fast off rate CD19 CAR from obe-cel.